 The brow lift surgery also known as a forehead lift works to strengthen the facial tissues underneath sagging eye skin.
-The typical patient for this procedure is anywhere between 40 and 60 years old.
-Some common factorscausing wrinkles and lines in the brow are stress, muscle contractions, and age.
+Some common factors causing wrinkles and lines in the brow are stress, muscle contraction and age.

 Because the forehead and eyebrows are so expressive, the skin and tissue in the brow region are often the first to display signs of aging.
 Wrinkles and lines along the forehead and between the eyes start to deepen quickly, even while we’re still relatively young.
 Then, beginning in our thirties, the skin starts to lose its elasticity, resulting in sagging or drooping—one result of which is what’s known as “hooding” around the upper eyelids.
-These areas of lax, excess skin add up to make the face look not just old, but also tired, sad, or even irritated.
+These areas of lax, excess skin add up can make the face look tired, sad or even irritated.

-Is a Cosmetic Eyebrow Lift Right for Me?
+Is a Cosmetic Eyebrow Lift Right for you?

-When you come to our Seattle Surgery Center for your personal consultation with Dr. Larrabee or Dr Patel, you may discuss performing your brow lift in conjunction with other facial procedures that specifically address the loss of skin elasticity, including:
+When you come to our Seattle Surgery Center for your personal consultation with Dr. Larrabee, you may discuss performing your brow lift in conjunction with other facial procedures that specifically address the loss of skin elasticity, including: